Safar Iranpak: International career

-He was invited to the Iran national football team in 1971 and was a part of the title winning team at the 1972 AFC Asian Cup.
+He represented the Iran national football team in 1971 and was a part of the title winning team at the 1972 AFC Asian Cup.
 One of his best international games was against North Korea, where he scored twice and led Iran to qualify for the 1972 Summer Olympics.
 He retired from national football in 1975.

 After retirement and death

 After he retired from football in 1980, he moved to Stockholm, Sweden where he died on 30 January 2009 from lung cancer.
 His body was sent to Ahwaz to be buried in the Behesht-Abad cemetery.